Quick Start

 Create a Space when you want lessons to stay together over time.
 Common examples are one Space per student, one Space for a teacher-student relationship, one Space for a family, or one Space for a studio or ensemble context.

 When creating a Space, choose your role and add members as Teacher or Student.
-A member can be a named person who is not on Arco yet, or a linked Arco user added with a Connect Code.
+A member can be a named person who is not on Arco yet.
+When they are ready to join, send an invite link from that Space.
+If they already have Arco, they can join right away.
+If not, the link helps them get Arco first.

 Viewing a Space and its members

-Open a Space to see its lessons, member list, member roles, linked status, and common actions.
-A linked member is connected to an Arco account.
-An external member is a named person you can organize around before they join Arco.
+Open a Space to see its lessons, member list, member roles, member status, and common actions.
+Once someone joins, their row shows an Arco member status.
+Until they join, the row is a saved name with an Invite action — so you can organize a Space around someone before they are on Arco.

 Assigning and removing lessons